 Cost-of-living payments not enough to meet scale of the problem, say MPs

-The Work and Pensions Committee called for more account to be taken of the financial difficulties faced by people with disabilities and families.
+Work and Pensions Committee calls for more accounts to be taken of the financial difficulties faced by people with disabilities and families

 Cost-of-living support payments have not been enough to meet the scale of the problem and offer only a short-term reprieve for many people, MPs are warning.